 Rapid methods of pathogen testing have been gaining acceptance in the food industry.
 Recent advances in technology result in faster detection and identification of pathogens, more convenient, more sensitive, more reproducible, and more specific than conventional methods.
+This article will detail several rapid pathogen detection methods, their benefits, and offer guidance to which ones your company should choose.

 Bridging the gaps between the food industry and law enforcement, along with creating long-lasting, mutually-beneficial partnerships is essential in food defense efforts.
 This article will explain some of those efforts, their benefits, and how the food industry can continue to collaborate to protect the food supply chain.